Things to think about when choosing a medical plan

 In most cases, you must live or work in a medical plan's service area to join the plan.
-All school employees are offered a selection of plans based on their county of residence or the county where their school district, charter school, or educational service district is based.
+All school employees are offered a selection of plans based on their county of residence or the county where their employment is based.
 Some school employees may have more plan options if they work in a district that crosses county lines.
 Be sure to contact the medical plans you're interested in to ask about provider availability based on where you live.

-If you move out of your medical plan's service area, or change jobs to a difference school district, charter school, or educational service district, you may need to change your plan.
-You must report the change to your payroll or benefits office no later than 60 days after you move.
+If you move out of your medical plan's service area, or change jobs to another employment location and your plan is no longer available, you must change your plan.
+If you do not, the SEBB Program will enroll you in one.
+You must report your new address and any plan change request to your payroll or benefits office no later than 60 days after you move.

 Am I eligible to enroll in the plan?